-Ashford University staff, faculty, and friends created the Forward Thinking blog to look past the here and now of online learning and dig further into to the future of education, technology, and student lives.
-In this blog, you’ll find new ideas, thrilling trends, and valuable opinions; share your feedback, insights, and recommendations with us.
-It is through sharing that we all will discover forward thinking ideas that can help Ashford University evolve the future of online education and better serve our students.
+Ashford University staff, faculty, and friends created the Forward Thinking blog to look past the here and now of online learning and dig further into to the future of education, technology, and students’ lives.
+In this blog, you’ll find new ideas, thrilling trends, and valuable opinions.
+Share your feedback, insights, and recommendations with us.
+By sharing, you contribute to the future of education.

 - Ramona Acuna, Career Services Specialist